-Last Update: 9/13/05 (Transmittal I-4-15)
+Last Update: 7/3/14 (Transmittal I-4-30)

-A. Local Court Rules
+B. Local Court Rules

-B. Mandamus Actions
+C. Mandamus Actions

-C. Contempt Motions
+D. Contempt Motions

-When OGC advises OHA that a claimant has filed a contempt motion and the case is within OHA's jurisdiction, the analyst may be required to prepare a declaration.
-The format is the same as that for mandamus actions (see I-4-7-20).
+For general information on contempt threats and motions, see HALLEX I-4-7-20.
+When OGC advises ODAR that a claimant has filed a contempt motion and the case is within ODAR's jurisdiction, the analyst may be asked to prepare a declaration.
+When a declaration is needed, the analyst will describe any relevant facts and include any supporting documents as exhibits.

-D. Lack of Subject Matter Jurisdiction
+E. Lack of Subject Matter Jurisdiction

-Upon review of a new court case, the analyst may discover that the issues in the case do not allow for judicial review (e.g., re-opening, selection of a representative payee, etc.).
-The analyst must then prepare a declaration setting forth the relevant procedural history of the case and attach all referenced documents as exhibits including ALJ and AC actions.
-If the relevant documents are not available, state this in the declaration and explain the basis for making assertions about the missing documents (e.g., the initial denial notice is not part of the current record, we are using computer system records to establish the date this notice was issued as well as the basis for the denial.”).
+Upon review of a new court case, the analyst may discover that the issues in the case are not subject to judicial review (e.g., re-opening, selection of a representative payee, etc.).
+In these circumstances, the analyst will prepare a declaration setting forth the relevant procedural history of the case and attach all referenced documents as exhibits, including administrative law judge and AC actions.
+If the relevant documents are not available, the analyst will state this in the declaration and explain the basis for making assertions about the missing documents (e.g., “Because the initial denial notice is not part of the current record, we are using computer system records to establish the date this notice was issued as well as the basis for the denial.”).